Arthur9817/CS3012-Software-Engineering/README.md

-# CS3012 Assignment 1 - LCA
+# CS3012 Assignment 2 - LCA (DAG)

-This task of this assignment is to provide a program solution to the Lowest Common Ancestor problem.
-The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants.
+This task of this assignment is to modify the solution to the Lowest Common Ancestor problem so that it works for a Directed Acyclic Graph (DAG).

-New branch for second part of the assignment.
+This is a branch of the original solution.
-LCA must now work with a DAG graph.